DomBarstow/PowerBI-InvestmentStrategy/README.md

 “What would be the investment strategy of the countries in order promote the products and to grow the segments?”

 To answer this in the dashboard, I created 5 visuals:
--Sum of Profit
+\n -Sum of Profit
--Sales and COGS
+\n -Sales and COGS
--Sales by Segment and Country
+\n -Sales by Segment and Country
--Sale Price by Country and Product
+\n -Sale Price by Country and Product
--Sales and PPUS by Product
+\n -Sales and PPUS by Product

 Which are all filterable by Country or by Segment.